MateoDi9z/learning-zig/README.md

 # Learning Zig

-The main repository of my journey of learning low level programming in Zig from zero.
+The main repository of my journey learning low level programming in Zig from zero.

 ## Documentation